fragmetric-labs/fragmetric-snapshot/README.md

 ```

 `export SOLANA_RPC_MAINNET="https://custom-rpc-url"` to configure RPC for test suites.
-Some snapshot sources require `helius` rpc due to dependencies to specific RPC methods. (e.g. `orca-liqudity` source not works with other RPCs)
+Some snapshot sources require `helius` rpc due to dependencies to specific RPC methods:

+- `orca-liquidity` source not works with other RPCs
+- `metaplex-nft` requires Helius RPC for `searchAssets` method
+  - Topu collection (`6WTgf5Gt3SHuJeHtxsHuniRMdu2kAAVJLYAcG3nTpxj4`): applies reveal/epic logic
+  - Other collections: counts all NFTs as normal (baseTokenBalance = NFT count)